Installation of ElectraLock ESD Tile

 3) For all subfloors: Once the subfloor is clean, smooth and as flat as possible install the ground foil.
 For Electronic manufacturing the Aluminum Foil that comes with your order is normally used.
 For energetics the copper foil ground method is normally used.

 4) Start your install: of the tiles in the center of the room.
 To locate the center of the room measure the length of adjacent parallel walls (divide the room in two).
 Mark this point with a pencil and snap a chalk line.
 Repeat this process on the opposite walls.
 Place a tile in each of the 4 quadrants (where the lines intersect).
 Align the teeth of the tiles and tap them together (get them started) using a non-marring dead blow hammer.
-Finish setting the tiles by rolling with a 100 pound vinyl roller.
+Finish setting the tiles by rolling with a 100 pound vinyl roller as the installation proceeds.

 Note: It's important to keep the hammer head and roller carbon free (the full surface backing contains a small amount of carbon and when the tiles are tapped together slight carbon/vinyl burrs may occasionally form).
 Covering the heads of the dead blow mallets with pieces of microfiber towels works well (change them out if they become dirty).

-5) Build your structure: Trim the tiles to the walls and encumbrances using a razor knife.
-To trim against walls simply measure the distance needed to butt up close to the wall.
-Using an L Square scribe a line with a razor knife.
+5) Build your structure: Trim the tiles to the walls and encumbrances using a razor knife or tile cutter being sure to leave at least 1/4" to 3/8" space between the cut tile and the walls.
+Tip: Using an L Square scribe a line with a razor knife.
 Bend the tile backwards and it will crack along the line.

 6) Initial Deep Clean: For the best finished look clean off any debris and smudges from the installation process using ElectraClean in conjunction with a swing machine and a maroon pad.
 Or, (for small installations) ElectraClean and a Doodlebug floor scrubber with a red pad works well.
 Once clean, two thin coats of ElectraGlaze may be used on these tiles to seal any micro gaps and provide an easy to clean higher gloss.